Pii-R/giveaway_bot/architecture.md

--db to store all possible giveaway tweets
+- db to store all possible giveaway tweets
--retrieve all tweets from scraping with id, post_time, scraping_time,is_processed,possible_account_to_follow etc. and store them in the db in append mode. so check if no duplicate
+- retrieve all tweets from scraping with id, post_time, scraping_time,is_processed,possible_account_to_follow etc. and store them in the db in append mode. so check if no duplicate
-- for unprocessed tweets, like, rt and follow all accounts mentionned in the tweets -update their status
+- for unprocessed tweets, like, rt and follow all accounts mentionned in the tweets
+- update their status
--get api response to get clearer insight on how the call ended -add a sleep time to avoid surcharge twitter api
+- get api response to get clearer insight on how the call ended
+- add a sleep time to avoid surcharge twitter api
--add a function to check if friendship exists to limit api request of create_frienship(https://www.geeksforgeeks.org/python-api-show_friendship-in-tweepy/?ref=gcse)
+- add a function to check if friendship exists to limit api request of create_frienship(https://www.geeksforgeeks.org/python-api-show_friendship-in-tweepy/?ref=gcse)
--do a count down to see progress
+- do a count down to see progress
+- take care of error when retweet/fav tweet
+- use time to select tweet post only after last time the bot has ran